 Abundant wintering goose on open water and islands.

-• Painted StorkLCLeast Concern
+• Painted StorkMycteria leucocephala

 Large breeding colonies nesting in trees over water.

-• Sarus CraneVUVulnerable
+• Sarus CraneAntigone antigone

 Tall resident crane often seen in surrounding fields and wetlands.